To find out the difference between ETIAS and EES, go the the comparison article on this website

 To reduce procedures and wait times and address security concerns, the European Commission (EC) has come up with a solution – ETIAS.

-This article will contain all the information you need regarding this new system and whether you qualify for it.
+This article sets out information regarding this new system and whether you qualify for it.

-The current launch date for ETIAS is expected to be in 2024.
+The current launch date for ETIAS is expected to be in the last quarter of 2026.
 More information on the implementation process will be posted here when it is available.

 ETIAS stands for European Travel Information and Authorization System.
 It is a completely electronic system that allows and keeps track of visitors from countries who do not need a visa to enter the Schengen Zone.
-In a way, it resembles the U.S. Electronic System for Travel Authorization (ESTA), which serves a similar purpose.
+In a way, it resembles the U.S. Electronic System for Travel Authorization (ESTA) and the UK's Electronic Travel Authorisation (ETA), which serve a similar purpose.

 The ETIAS, besides being used for business and tourist purposes, will also allow people to visit the Schengen countries for medical and transit reasons.
 In addition, it will be mandatory for all countries that are Schengen visa-free.